 You can add pimiento and bay leaves to the mixture, but I don’t think it’s necessary as it’s added anyway when cooking the soup later.
 Also, I never put garlic to the ferment as recommended by some experienced Żurek makers, because I wouldn’t be able to recognize the progress of the fermentation by smell.

 It is very useful though to add a piece of rye sourdough bread, or a tiny bit of sourdough matter or even a tablespoon of any kind of fermented brine from one of your jars with vegetables.

 After 3 days, you should stir and smell the mixture.
-If it smells a bit sour?, you are on the right track.
+If it smells a bit sour, you are on the right track.
 But don’t despair if it doesn’t.
 Just repeat the stirring and inspect every day.
 If you keep the jar in a really warm place the ferment should be ready to cook after 5-6 days.

-However, if you have never tasted Żurek nor smelled a proper Żurek ferment, I would suggest you buy it in an Eastern European shop to give you an idea what to expect.
+However, if you have never tasted Żurek nor smelled a proper Żurek ferment, I would suggest you buy it in an Eastern European shop to give you an idea of what to expect.
 It is quite easy to spoil the ferment and you don’t want to poison yourself, do you?!

 On the other hand, anyone who has ever made sourdough bread successfully will easily recognize the smell of properly fermented flour.